SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

   <summary>Past Updates</summary>

   <div markdown="1">
+  - I presented our work on [Extractors: Scalable Quantum Computers of the Future](files/QMIT_Poster.pdf) at the [MIT Quantum Initiative Launch Event](https://web.cvent.com/event/3947809f-be65-4020-8457-4276a031fc85/summary), and at [QIP 2026](https://qip2026.lu.lv/) in Riga, Latvia.
+Here are some [photos](/travel#Latvia) of snow-covered Latvia.
   - I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Scalable QEC Workshop](https://error-correction-lab.github.io/QECWorkshop2025/), part of IEEE Quantum Week hosted in Albuquerque.
 We visited their [Watermelon Mountains](/travel#ABQ).
   - I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Quantum Algorithms, Complexity, and Fault Tolerance Reunion](https://simons.berkeley.edu/workshops/quantum-algorithms-complexity-fault-tolerance-reunion) hosted by Simons Institute.
 Here is the [recording](https://www.youtube.com/watch?v=L6cDAbaW2Zs) on YouTube.
   - I presented our work on [Quantum Codes with Addressable and Transversal Non-Clifford Gates](https://arxiv.org/abs/2502.01864) ([Slides](/files/AddressableCCZ.pdf)) at [Inria's QASAR Seminar](https://team.inria.fr/qasar/).